RakhithJK/spyder-ide-spyder-wiki/SEP-7:-Generic-Plugin-Subsystem.md

 Specification or speccy is divided into levels.
 Every new level restricts flexibility and makes the protocol between plugin and application more strict / defined.
 You're free to implement the speccy until any level and state that in your plugin docs.

-Every new level should solve a real issue and follow at least one of the following principles:
+To avoid feature creeping and specification bloat, every new level should be practical, solve a real issue, have real plugin behind and follow at least one of the following principles:

  - make plugin code less mystic
  - make plugin code less verbose